dylanpinn/FIT3003/lectures/lecture-01.md

 #### Human Decision Making

-- Subject to congitive overload
+- Subject to cognitive overload
 - Subject to systemic biases
 - Subject to personal preference
-- Inherently **ambiguous**, especially for strageic decisions
+- Inherently **ambiguous**, especially for strategic decisions
   - No single 'right' answer
   - Possibly no single 'right' way to make a decision.

 #### Compare to transaction processing systems

-- Task is typically a well-defined business workflow:
+- The task is typically a well-defined business workflow:
   - Clear responsibilities
   - Explicit information requirements.
   - Explicit rules for using the information to perform an action.
 - This allows us to develop a requirements specification for the information system design.
-- BI systems deal with a much more complex and ambiguously defined task than most transaction proessing systems.
+- BI systems deal with a much more complex and ambiguously defined task than most transaction processing systems.

 ### The Users

-- Organisational decision makers
+- Organisational decision-makers
   - Knowledge workers
   - Managers
   - Executives
   - Directors
 - Impossible to specify what these people do from moment to moment
-  - Compare with a sales clerk: very specific actions, reptitive task.
+  - Compare with a sales clerk: very specific actions, repetitive task.
   - Managers: many different actions, sometimes unique one-off tasks
 - Organisationally powerful
   - If they don't want to use the BI system, they won't.